-It is said that the Rothschilds will do n Spain \$25,090,000 as soon as the treaty of peace is signed.
-The Almalan silver mines will be taken as segurity.
+It is said that the Rothschilds will lean Spain \$25,000,000 as soon as the treaty of peace is signed.
+The Alma-dan silver mines will be taken as security.

 The meeting of the peace commis-sioners at Porto Rico continue without friction.
-Spanish troops are leaving for home as fast as transports can be few weeks ago.
+Spanish troops are leaving for home as fast as transports can be

-Secretary Alger received the troops Camp Hamilton, Lexington, Ky., st Tuesday.
-He denies that he offer his resignation to the president a weeks ago.
+Secretary Alger received the troops at Camp Hamilton, Lexington, Ky., last Tuesday.
+He denies that he offer-ed his resignation to the president a few weeks ago.

 Capt.
-Gen. Blanco has sent a message to the government through Gen. Plando, his second in command, to the effect that the army in Cuba will do its duty in the event of the failure of the peace commission and a renewal of thestifities. he peace co nediate evacuation of Cuba by Spain's roops.
-There was a desire on the part f Spain to keep her troops in Havana ntil next spring.
+Gen. Blanco has sent a message to the government through Gen. Pando, his second in command, to the effect that the army in Cuba will do its duty in the event of the failure of the peace commission and a renewal

-The quartermaster's department claims that much of the illness among the soldiers was due to their refusal to drink boiled water which the govern-
+The quartermaster's department claims that much of the illness among the soldiers was due to their refusal to drink boiled water which the government furnished.